wildlifelabs/spark-vllm-docker/README.md

 `--gpu-arch` now also drives the NCCL `NVCC_GENCODE` build argument, so non-default local builds compile NCCL for the same target architecture as Torch and FlashInfer.

-The Dockerfile carries additional temporary vLLM workarounds for recent upstream regressions affecting DiffusionGemma Tensor causal masks, Gemma4 MTP embedding sharing, SM120 cooperative top-k selection, and the current preset PR set used for MiniMax-style support.
 The source-build KV-cache cleanup is now embedded directly in the Dockerfile, while `mods/kv-cache-prealloc-cleanup` keeps only the runtime policy tweaks.

 `mods/gpu-mem-util-gb` was refreshed against current vLLM memory profiling code so fixed-GiB GPU memory reservations continue to work with the newer startup path.